codezero-be/viewfinder/README.md

 	    'CodeZero\ViewFinder\ViewFinderServiceProvider'
     ]

 This package will automatically register the `ViewFinder` alias, if this is not already taken.
-You may also set it yourself, or choose another name for the alias.
-Just add it to the aliases array in `app/config/app.php`:

-	'ViewFinder' => 'CodeZero\ViewFinder\Facade\ViewFinder'

 ### Laravel Specific Usage ###